IT Engineering or Software Engineering?

 • Conception and modelling of software

-• To write, modify and test software (frontend and backend); realisation, launch and quality assurance of complex software systems
+• To write, modify and test software (frontend and backend)

 • To create, modify and manage databases